Alpha62579/crappy-chat-client-and-server/README.md

 If you end up trying to use this thing even after me telling this thing is buggy, make sure you set your server IP in a .env file with the key `HOST`. (client only)
-Optionally, you can add another key named `PORT` if you want to use a port other than 62579 (client and host)
+Optionally, you can add another key named `PORT` if you want to use a port other than 62579 (client and host).
+Note: the client defaults to localhost:62579 if you don't set the IP and Port.